-Soft credit inquiries, when done by a financial institution, only allow limited access to your credit report and they don’t affect your overall credit score – no matter how many times it’s checked.
+Soft credit inquiries, when done by a financial institution or other company, only allow limited access to your credit report.
+They are meant to provide a high-level overview of your credit health.

 What is a hard credit inquiry?